amirjalali1/AnycastHealthChecker/README.md

 **AnyCast HealthCheker** monitors a service by doing periodic health checks and, based on the result, instructing [Bird](https://bird.network.cz/) daemon to either advertise or withdraw the route to reach it.
 As a result Bird will only advertise routes for healthy services.
 Routes for both IPv4 and IPv6 addresses are supported.

+This is the pre-release version of AnyCast HealthChecker and naming convetions are subject to change in the future.

 You can easily extend the AnyCast HealthCheck by adding a monitor.

-Monitors are configurable through a json file aoosettings.json .
+Monitors are configurable through a json file aoosettings.json and easy to develope by extending ISnapshotManager .

 There are currently five monitors, Network Bandwitch monitor, Cpu usage monitor,Memory  usage monitor,Nginx availabilty monitor,Nginx responsiveness monitor